2011 United States public employee protests: Tennessee

-Proposed legislation
+Proposed Legislation and protests

 Republican Governor Bill Haslam's budget did not call for collective-bargaining reforms, but a Senate bill threatened to take away those rights for teachers.
 The Senate bill, which once seemed likely to pass, has been met with sharp opposition from the public.
 On April 7, the bill was sent back to the education committee for revisions yet to be determined.

-Protests

 A rally organized by local MoveOn.org members as part of the nationwide day of action of Rallies to Save the American Dream was held on Saturday, February 26 on Legislative Plaza on the south side of the Tennessee State Capitol.
 About 500 attended by organizer counts, but only 200 according to media accounts.
 The rally was both to stand with Wisconsin, and also to protest the proposed Tennessee legislation.

 On March 5 nearly 3000 rallied on Legislative Plaza in a rally and march organized by the Tennessee Education Association, the state affiliate of the National Education Association.
 Teachers, union members, activists, and other supporters rallied against the proposed legislation.
 Dennis Van Roekel, national President of NEA flew in from Arizona to speak to the crowd.
 A number of Democratic elected officials spoke and were in attendance.
 A protest of hundreds on March 15 came to a head when police physically dragged seven teachers out of the Senate committee hearing.